gokhanaliccii/TrendyGifs/README.md

 I wish to use also Dagger and room  but due to time limitation I couldn't use

+### How to develop custom GifLoader

+Imageview natively doesn't support gifs so to show gif we need to do custom implementation.
+To display gifs we have several options like using custom libraries(glide,picasso, fresco etc), implementing custom webview or decode gifview and animate each frame on imageview.
+[Gif decoding approach](https://stackoverflow.com/a/11736861/2608485), [webview approach](https://stackoverflow.com/a/38810732/2608485).
+If I had enough time I would apply gif decoding approach with using HandlerThread

+### Known Issues

+- I should save/restore ui object states on onSaveInstance/onCreate (Process death possibility)
+- I passed context to data layer from ui layer to access sharedPreference which we use save service response.
+I dislike this approach but I don't enough time to implement better solution like room or realm.
+- I should handle cache mechanism better like expire

 ### Todos

  - Write MORE Tests
  - Add animation on page changes
  - Implement Dagger
+ - Custom Gif Loader
+ - Handle exceptions